 The espresso brewing time should be about 22 seconds and this can vary a bit depending upon the coffee tamping, the coarseness/fineness of the coffee grind and the espresso brewing temperature.

 Rarely will extraction time go below 18 seconds or longer than 25 seconds for a one to two ounce espresso shot (30 to 60 ml).

 Drinking the Espresso “Solo” and with Ceremony

 It Italy the tradition is to consume your espresso at the very peak of its freshness right after it was brewed, preferably within the first thirty seconds.
 Then when you drink it, make sure to appreciate a sense of ceremony and drink it “solo” which means all in one delicious and energizing gulp.

 This is the best way to appreciate the fine nuanced flavors and aromas and the subtle tastes. of the espresso.
 After about one-half minute the brewed espresso shot will begin to lose its fine flavors as they degrade due to oxidation along with a decrease in the temperature of the espresso shot.

 So there you have all the information you need on how to make espresso, and in particular how to brew the Perfect Espresso Shot.
+Going a step further, you can make all sorts of espresso recipes that will entertain and please your guests.
 Just master the extraction process and you will be able to brew a smooth and full-bodied, aromatic espresso with a very fine and long-lasting crema.